Use keytool to generate, import, and export certificates. By default, keytool creates a keystore file in the directory where it is run.

 keytool -export -alias keyAlias-storepass changeit -file server.cer -keystore keystore.jks

-If a certificate signed by a certificate authority is required, see To sign a digital certificate using the keytool utility.
+If a certificate signed by a certificate authority is required, see Signing a Digital Certificate Using the keytool Utility.

 To create the truststore file cacerts.jks and add the certificate to the truststore, enter the following keytool command: